 Rapid urbanization challenges, such as the safe removal and management of solid waste within cities, can be overcome in ways that allow them to continue to thrive and grow, while improving resource use and reducing pollution and poverty.
 One such example is an increase in municipal waste collection.
 There needs to be a future in which cities provide opportunities for all, with access to basic services, energy, housing, transportation and more.

 The built environment is crucial to the development of sustainable cities and communities.

 Architecture, design and planning contribute in multiple ways to make cities and settlements inclusive, safe, robust, resilient and environmentally sustainable.
-Among key contributions are design and planning that secure affordable, accessible and healthy housing, as well as infrastructure which through design help reduce pollution from transportation, by enabling walking, biking and commuting by public transport.
+Among key contributions are design and planning that secure affordable, accessible and healthy housing, but also infrastructure which, through design, helps reduce pollution from transportation by enabling walking, biking and commuting by public transport.
 Furthermore, infrastructure can enhance mobility and accessibility between parts of a city, as well as between city, suburbia and rural areas.

 Sign up for updates

 Would you like to receive updates on Goals and Architecture and the World Congress of Architects?